ff6347/gestalten-in-code/motion/p5js/conobjects/index.md

   - Law of Connected Elements
   - Law of Common Fate
 permalink: /motion/p5js/conObjects/
-summary: Connected balls attracted by the mouse
+summary: Connected balls attracted by the mouse and a kind of gravity
 ---

 Three balls connected through lines are flying wherever the mouse is moved.
 Its built upon a simple gravity-engine inspired by Daniel Shiffman.